 Teachable Language Comprehender (TLC) Collins and Quillian (1969)

-To comprehend text input by relating it to a pre-existing large semantic network (SN) representing rules already known about the world.
-Comprehension is identical with successful relation to input and learning is accomplished by incorporating any successfully comprehended rules into the SN.
+The teachable language comprehender is a computer program that wa designed by Collins and Quillian to model human language comprehension. its goal is to comprehend text input by relating it to a pre-existing large semantic network (SN) representing rules already known about the world.
+The model can be said to 'comprehend' a sentence if it successfully relates inputs to the knowledge base.
+Learning is accomplished by incorporating any successfully comprehended rules into the SN.

 - Concepts are stores as local representations – each concept is stored as a single node and the nodes of related concepts are linked together in a hierarchal fashion.